image0

 Code generation

 The primary implementation of the software interface described in this document will be automatically generated.
-A Service Abstraction layer (SAL) will provide a standardized wrapper for the low-level OMG DDS functionality which provides the transport layer.
+A Service Abstraction layer (SAL) will provide a standardized wrapper for the low-level Kafka functionality which provides the transport layer.

 The permissible commands, datastream contents, and issuable alerts are all defined by the controls system database and their nomenclature is controlled by the system dictionary.
 All intersubsystem messages formats are autogenerated.
 Low level data transfers include versioning checksums based on the source level record definition.